DavidArmstrong/SiderealPlanets/README.md

 -- If a function returns a boolean value of false, it generally means something was wrong with the input given to the function.
 Specifics are explained with each function.

 boolean begin()<br>
   This initializes the library.
-If a false value is returned, the system does not support a true double number type.
+As of version 1.1.0, it will always return a true value.
+(This may change in a future version, if needed.)

 double decimalDegrees(int degrees, int minutes, float seconds)<br>